G&D

 That’s the starting point, not the whole story.

-Once they’re brought together, something else happens — the bitterness softens, the botanicals settle, and the whole thing becomes rounder than either part on its own.
+Once they’re brought together, the bitterness softens, the botanicals settle, and the whole thing becomes rounder than either part on its own.

 How it tends to be taken